-While some early lambing producers may have weaned already, those that have not should try to get routine jobs done before weaning so that lambs are handled as little as possible on the day, writes independent sheep consultant Kate Phillips.
+Sheep producers should try to get routine jobs done before weaning so that lambs are handled as little as possible on the day to reduce stress, writes independent sheep consultant Kate Phillips.

 Stress has an effect on immunity to disease, reducing the animal’s resilience in the face of a disease challenge.